ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/stop-index.java.markdown

-﻿# Operations : How to Stop an Index
+# Operations: How to Stop an Index

 The **StopIndexOperation** is used to stop indexing for an index.